Quantum information transfer using weak measurements and any non-product resource state: Motivation

-Here we effectively combine broad characteristics of the above two seemingly distinct quantum information theoretic schemes and devise a non-local scenario of weak measurement to accomplish remote state determination (\textit{RSD}).
-This is a powerful alternative for transferring the information of an unknown pure quantum state of any known dimensionality from one party to another spatially separated party with any non-product resource state thereby providing a simultaneous resolution to the threefold issues of resource dimensionality, purity and its extent of entanglement.
-We begin with a mathematical description of our protocol which enables the remote determination of a single weak value.
-Then we delineate the physical entities that need to be pre-decided, the classical communication requirements and the necessary and sufficient conditions to facilitate the complete information transfer of any pure state.
-This is followed by a representative example, remarks on noise and error analysis, and an outlook of this work.
+We begin with a mathematical description of the protocol in Sec.~\ref{imaginary} and \ref{real} which enables the remote determination of a single weak value.
+Then we delineate the physical entities that need to be pre-decided in Sec.~\ref{pde}, the classical communication requirements in Sec.~\ref{cit} and the necessary and sufficient conditions to facilitate complete information transfer of any pure state in Sec.~\ref{nsc}.
+This is followed by a representative example in Sec.~\ref{example}, remarks on noise and error analysis in Sec.~\ref{noise}, and an outlook of this work in Sec.~\ref{conclusion}.